 enVision: The enVision math program is based on scientific research on how children learn mathematics as well as classroom-based evidence that validates proven reliability.
 The program includes interactive and visual learning to develop conceptual understanding, differentiated instruction and activities to give all students access to the same content through leveled instruction.
 Vocabulary is integrated to help students access math as a language, problem solving as a process and as a practices.
 The enVision program contains English Language (EL) strategies used to enhance reading, writing, speaking and listening opportunities for students with second language needs.
 Some of these include sentence stems, model thinking aloud, rephrasing, and cooperative learning structures such as partner talk and report back.
 Reading comprehension is an integral part of problem solving in math.
-The program contains integrated digital resources to promote teaching and learning (Examples, on-line assessment and instruction).
+The program contains intergrated digital resources to promote teaching and learning (Examples, on-line assessment and instruction).
 Engaging literature is used to help children have a better grasp of math concepts.
 The program involves conceptual development and algebra readiness.
 This program was newly adopted by the District this school year.
+See appendix for scope and sequence for each grade.